How to Determine the Ideal Lawn Watering Duration

 Using a Tuna Can or Rain Gauge

-Place an empty tuna can or a rain gauge within your sprinkler’s reach to measure the output during a standard watering session.
+To gauge your sprinkler’s output, place an empty tuna can or a rain gauge within its range during a typical watering session.

-The goal is to apply about 1 inch of water per session, which is the general recommendation for most lawns.
-Adjust your watering duration based on how long it takes to fill the can to this level.
+The objective is to apply about 1 inch of water per session, which is a commonly recommended amount for most lawns.
+Adjust your watering duration according to how long it takes to fill the can to this level.

 Step 6: Adjust and Observe